 - Create a savings plan: write it down, stick to it.

-- Rethink the partying for a while: stay in more than you go out.
-If you must, hit up house parties, not bars.
+- Rethink going out for a while: stay in more than you go out.
+If you must, hit up house parties, not bars or restaurants.

-- Sell some of your stuff: get rid of the things you don’t use and don’t need.
+- Sell some of your stuff: get rid of the things you don’t use or need.

-Here are a ton of other suggestions on how to save money for traveling.
+Here are more suggestions on how to save money for traveling.

-Think about where you’re going on your trip and choose destinations that are less expensive comparatively, places where your money is going to go farther.
-Here’s a list of countries where the US dollar goes farther:
+Think about where you’re going on your trip and choose destinations that are less expensive where your money will go farther.
+Here’s a list of a few parts of the world where the US dollar goes farther:

-A great way to make your money last is to pick one or two great spots and stay there for as long as possible.
+A great way to make your money last is to pick one or two great spots and stay as long as possible.
 This works in a couple ways:

-- Allows you to take advantage of long-term rental prices, which always work out cheaper than short-term hotel or hostel stays.
+- Allows you to take advantage of long-term rental prices, which always work out to be cheaper than short-term hotel or hostel stays.

 - Allows you to find cheaper options for eating and adventuring.
-If you’ve got a month in one place you’ll naturally stretch the same amount of money out longer.
+If you’ve got a month in one place you’ll get to know the area and find less expensive restaurants and activities.

 What to do while you’re out there

-There are more than 900 cultural, natural and mixed property site all over the world so it’ll be easy to find one or one hundred you like.
-Make a list, plot them out on TripPlanner and see how much it’ll be to get there.
+It’s why most of us travel: to see what’s out there.
+No idea where to start?
+UNESCO World Heritage Sites make some of the most interesting places to explore.
+You could even build your entire itinerary around them–there are nearly 1,000 cultural, natural and mixed property sites worldwide so it’ll be easy to find one or one hundred you like.
+Make a list of your favorites, plot them out on TripPlanner and see how much it’ll cost to get there.

 Bolster your trip with some extra income and keep it alive and well.

 Teaching English is a popular option.
-Some people give it a go by offering private tutoring to locals if you’re staying in a place for a while.
-Or else consider a government placed positions from Transitions Abroad.
-Decent salaries can also be had from the Jet Program in Japan and elsewhere.
+Give it a go by offering private tutoring to locals if you’re staying in a place for a while.
+Or consider getting placement for a position with Transitions Abroad.
+For better salaries, check out government programs like the Jet Program in Japan.

 Become an au pair

-Au pair is a fancy word for nannying.
-There are bureaus where you can get official certificates to look after children in the host country.
-And get paid to do it.
+Au pair is a fancy word for nanny.
+There are associations where you can get official certificates to look after children in host countries and get room, board and a weekly allowance in exchange.